Motional decoherence in ultracold Rydberg atom quantum simulators of spin models: Conclusion

 In summary, we show that atom motion affects the evolution of correlations in Rydberg-atom lattices, which explains the discrepancy between coherent results and recent experimental observations.
 For example, the results indicate that atom motion suppresses magnetic correlations, sometimes by a large amount.

 We also suggest possible ways to relieve the effect of atom motion including using heavier atoms, deeper lattices, or repulsive Rydberg-Rydberg interactions.
 All of these methods, which are usable in current experiments, can reduce, but not eliminate, the motional decoherence on the timescales we have considered.
 As the Rydberg atom platforms become a major toolbox in quantum simulation and quantum computation, knowing the existence of motional decoherence, especially its magnitude in different timescales, is helpful both to design experiments and analyze results.
-Another route worth investigating to suppress motional decoherence is to use ultrafast dynamics, as in recent experiments in Refs.~\cite{Bharti:2022jrj,takei2016direct,sommer2016time}.
+Another route worth investigating to suppress motional decoherence is to use ultrafast dynamics, as in recent experiments in Refs.~\cite{takei2016direct,sommer2016time,bharti2023picosecond}.
 Here, the short timescales minimize the thermal motion.
-If interaction-induced motion also remains slow compared to the ultrafast timescales, this platform may offer a route to simulating long-time spin dynamics with minimal motional effects.
+If interaction-induced motion also remains slow compared to the ultrafast timescales, this platform may offer a route to simulate long-time spin dynamics with minimal motional effects.

-Interesting future questions include how the motional dynamics interplays with other sources of noise including disorder in the lattice~\cite{scholl2020programmable}, blackbody-induced broadening \cite{goldschmidt2016anomalous,boulier2017spontaneous} or transitions \cite{aman2016trap}, and motion-facilitated excitation \cite{festa2021motion,boulier2017spontaneous}.
+Interesting future questions include how the motional dynamics interplays with other sources of noise including disorder in the lattice~\cite{scholl2020programmable}, blackbody-induced broadening \cite{goldschmidt2016anomalous,boulier2017spontaneous} or transitions \cite{aman2016trap}, motion-facilitated excitation \cite{festa2021motion,boulier2017spontaneous} or interaction more than two-body.
 We have noticed that some quantitative differences remain between the dTWA simulation and experiments.
-To understand this, one may look to improve the motional Rydberg-atom lattice model to include effects of longer-range interaction \cite{guardado2018probing}, shapes of Rydberg-Rydberg interaction \cite{macri2014rydberg}, and to extend the numerical methods to capture the strong quantum fluctuations that occur at larger timescales \cite{czischek2018quenches,wurtz2018cluster}.
+To understand this, one may look to improve the motional Rydberg-atom lattice model to include effects of longer-range interaction \cite{guardado2018probing}, shapes of Rydberg-Rydberg interaction \cite{macri2014rydberg}, and to extend the numerical methods to capture the strong quantum fluctuations that occur at timescales \cite{czischek2018quenches,wurtz2018cluster} that beyond the current limit of dTWA methods.